 The towns of the Geocaching Capital of Canada

 Irondale is the Geocaching Capital of Canada's community that is furthest to the west.
-Located on County Road 503, Irondale is one of the very earliest of Haliburton Highlands' settlements, originally called Devil's Creek.
+Located on County Road 503, it’s one of the very earliest of Haliburton Highlands' settlements, originally called Devil's Creek.
 The settlement began in 1870 after large deposits of iron ore were discovered in the area by settlers.
 Peter Barr opened a general store in the area about 1873.
 Charles Pusey became involved in the iron mining of the area.
 It became evident the best method for transporting ore from the mine would be by rail, hence the building of the IB&O Railway began.
-In 1879, Pusey had the townsite surveyed, drawn up and registered.
-The name Irondale was given to the townsite at that time.
-By the mid 1880s Irondale had three hotels, boarding houses, a miner's cottage, a general store, and a barrel factory.
+In 1879, Pusey had the town site surveyed, drawn up and registered.
+The name Irondale was given to the town site at that time.
+By the mid-1880s Irondale had three hotels, boarding houses, a miner's cottage, a general store, and a barrel factory.
 Ruth Pusey (Charles wife) was very instrumental in having the Irondale Church built and opened in 1887.
 Mining lasted until 1900.
-The IBO railway was dismantled in 1960.

-East of Irondale at the junction of County Road 503 and County Road 507, the community of Gooderham, originally named Pine Lake, was founded in 1873.
-The lake it is nestled against was also originally named Pine Lake, but is now called Gooderham Lake.
+At the junction of County Road 503 and County Road 507, the community of Gooderham, originally named Pine Lake, was founded in 1873.
+It is nestled against what was also originally named Pine Lake, but is now called Gooderham Lake.
 Stories about the name change in the 1890s vary although all seem to involve Gooderham & Worts Distillery.
 Gooderham's main industries were farming and logging.
 The first sawmill was completed by 1875 using the waterfall between Gooderham Lake and the Irondale River.
 By the 1950s Gooderham was home to sawmills, three general stores, a barber shop, confectionery store, lodge and the infamous Skyline Dance Pavilion where people came for miles to dance to a live band.
 The IB&O Railway had a station in Gooderham until the early 1960s.

 The present community of Gooderham offers a community centre, fire station, library, beach, post office, grocery store, butcher shop, restaurant, liquor store, and a building supply store.